TheJaaju/Batch-RAM-Loader/README.md

-# Batch-ram-test
+# Batch-RAM-loader
-A batch file that creates a text document that when opened will stress your ram
+A batch file that creates a text document that when opened will stress your ram by putting a load on it

 How to use:
 1. Put the files somewhere (I'd use an usb stick or external hard drive)